Zardoz89/ftldoc/README.md

 ## Custom templates

-The generated doco is based on FreeMarker templates.
+The generated documentation is based on FreeMarker templates.
 There is a default set of templates provided but you can use your own.
 To do so, use the `-DtemplateDirectory </path/to/tpl/folder` option.
 The folder must contains the following files:

 * `file.ftl` : Used for a single `.ftl` file documentation.